Anceley-Mahara/Admin-dashboard/README.md

-# admin
+# Admin
-admin-frontend- developed using angular, nodejs, express and postgresql
+Admin-frontend- developed using angular, nodejs, express and postgresql.
+Admin panel for reviewing and approving submitted applications.